saamanthacosta/pokedex/README.md

 # Pokedex

 This project uses React, styled-components, axios, redux and was developed using typescript.
+It also includes internationalization and accessibility.

+You can check the project running here: https://saamanthacostapokedex.herokuapp.com/

 ## Available Scripts